Little Girl Blue (2023 film): Production

+Development

 On 7 January 2020, it was announced that France's CNC had granted an advance on earnings to Mona Achache's documentary project Little Girl Blue, whose production details were yet to be formalized.

-On 10 December 2022, it was announced that Achache had recently filmed a docudrama about her mother's life starring Marion Cotillard as her mother and that Achache would also star in the film.
+On 10 December 2022, it was announced that Achache had recently filmed a docudrama about her mother's life starring Marion Cotillard as the director's mother, and that Achache would also star in the film.
+Achache also wrote the screenplay.
 The editing process started on 2 January 2023.

+The title Little Girl Blue comes from the song of the same name by Richard Rodgers and Lorenz Hart, whose version sung by Janis Joplin is featured in the film.
+It was also the song that Mona Achache and her brother chose for their mother's funeral.

+The film is a co-production between France's Les Films du Poisson with France 2 and Belgium's Wrong Men and RTBF.
+The total budget for the film was €910.043, with €32.000 from Belgium's Tax Shelter.
+The film also received investment from Chanel, of which Cotillard is a brand ambassador.